864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Each of these departments contributed to the whole but were not ‘whole’ in their interactions and dealings with each other.

-Industry 4.0 technology, specifically IoT and integrated data systems, have made this chain more holistic and managing it much easier with constant information being bounced back-and-forth from department to department so that one department’s decision-making does not affect another part of the supply chain adversely.
+Industry 4.0 technology, specifically IoT and integrated data systems, have made this chain more holistic and managing it much easier with constant information being bounced back and forth from department to department so that one department’s decision-making does not affect another part of the supply chain adversely.

 The benefits of a more holistic supply chain management system include: